Frequently Asked Questions

 Q: What do I need to do before I come in for my session?

-A: All new client paperwork is now done online over Docusign before you can schedule an appointment.
-Our intake coordinator just needs your email address to get the process started.
-If you are using your insurance, you will also need to email them over a copy of the front and back of your insurance card.
+A: All new client paperwork is now done online through a software program we use called TherapyNotes before you can schedule an appointment.
+Our intake coordinator just needs your email address and date of birth to get the process started.
+If you are using your insurance, you will also need to include a copy of the front and back of your insurance card through that portal or email it to us.
 They can help walk you through that process.
 For more questions on insurance, please visit our Billing & Insurance page for more information.

 Not finding what you want?
 Reach us directly through our Contact Us page.